austinstewartmsda-stack/Medical-Readmissions/README.md

 This shows most of the impact is concentrated in a short period.

----

 ### 2. The readmission rate steadily goes down.

 The readmission rate starts around 19 percent and slowly drops each year.
 The biggest drop happens between 2011 and 2013.

-After that, it keeps going down, but more slowly.
+After that, it keeps going down, but the rate is slower.

----

 ### 3. The biggest improvements happen in 2012 and 2013.

 When I look at year over year improvement, 2012 shows a large jump and 2013 is the highest improvement point.
 After 2013, improvements get smaller.
 This lines up with the spike in avoided readmissions.

----

 ### 4. There is a clear shift around 2012.